-Figure 15: VM Overlay Creation Process for VM Synthesis
+Figure 17: VM Overlay Creation Process for VM Synthesis

-Application virtualization can be accomplished in various ways, as shown in Figure 16 .
+Application virtualization can be accomplished in various ways, as shown in Figure 18.
 CDE copies the current environment settings and supervises the application’s execution during runtime in order to package all files that have been involved in the execution.
 Cameyo supervises the installation process instead.
 Either it compares system snapshots from before and after the installation, or it emulates the installation routine itself.
 Both tools allow the creation of packages from scratch or the modification of a created package to add missing files or dependences.
-This is often necessary because the original supervision routines cannot guarantee to find all dependencies (cf. section 5.2).
+This is often necessary because the original supervision routines cannot guarantee to find all dependencies (cf. Section 5.2).
 Therefore, application virtualization requires deeper knowledge of the application’s dependencies.

-Figure 16: Alternatives for Virtual Application Creation
+Figure 18: Alternatives for Virtual Application Creation

+The result of our comparison is that application preparation for VM synthesis is easier than for application virtualization.
+However, if the developer knows all of the application’s dependencies, preparation for application virtualization is faster than for VM synthesis because computation of disk and memory snapshots for the overlays is slow.

 Operation Overhead